 People who have radiation therapy to the belly or pelvic area are at risk.
-These may include people with cervical, pancreatic, prostate, uterine, or colon and rectal cancer.
+These may include people with cervical, pancreatic, prostate, uterine, or colon or rectal cancer.

 Symptoms may vary, depending on which part of the intestines received the radiation.
 Symptoms can be worse if:

 - You have chemotherapy at the same time as the radiation.

 - You receive stronger doses of radiation.

 - A larger area of your intestines receives radiation.